rigard/rulebooks/pages/about.md

 # About Rulebook.io

 Rulebook.io is a passion project of mine.
+I built it to complement my love of board games, and to save mobile data when viewing rulebooks online (no more PDFs!).

 ## How does it work?